kjosib/kjosib.github.io/code_test.md

 Assurance of overall quality comes from a straightforward inductive argument over the set of all components in the system:

+1. If I use all my dependencies correctly (code review),
+2. and if quality unit-tests reasonably probe my contract (test review),
+3. then: the fitness of my dependencies gives sufficient assurance of my own fitness (inductive axiom).
-1. If my dependencies are fit-for-purpose (inductive case) or I have none to speak of (base case),
+4. If my dependencies are fit-for-purpose (inductive case) or I have none to speak of (base case),
-2. and if I use them correctly (code review),
-3. and if points 1 and 2 imply my own fitness (unit-tests, possibly involving suitable mocks),
+5. and every unit satisfes the inductive axiom given in point 3 (inductive argument),
-4. then the system in aggregate is fit-for-purpose.
+6. then the system in aggregate is fit-for-purpose (inductive condition).

 You do have to separately convince yourself that any mocks you use in step 3 are of sufficient fidelity, but this is generally a much easier problem.